jesimone57/movieproject/README.md

 }
 ```

-As a movie lover and as fan of cinema I would like a json dataset of a minimum of 53 unique elements
+As a movie lover and as fan of cinema I would like a JSON dataset of a minimum of 53 unique elements
 for the most popular, iconic, celebrated or award-winning movies for that year.
 Movies for inclusion should have a minimum IMDB rating of 6.5 and include all movies with
 IMDB rating of 7.5 or above.